dschweim/WeakSupervisionForPopulismDetection/README.md

 ### Data
-The folder *data* contains all necessary input sources in the respective subfolder:
+The folder *Data* contains all necessary input sources in the respective subfolder:
 - *BT_OpenData*: Bundestag plenary minutes of the 19th legislative period in xml-format, downloaded from [bundestag.de](https://www.bundestag.de/services/opendata)
 - *CHES*: Chapel Hill Expert Survey (CHES) files for 2014, 2017, and 2019 in csv-format, downloaded from [chesdata.eu](https://www.chesdata.eu/our-surveys)
 - *NCCR_Content*:
-- *NRC-Emotion-Lexicon*
-- *SentiWS_v2.0*
+- *NRC-Emotion-Lexicon*: NRC Word-Emotion Association Lexicon in csv-format including instructions, published papers, and further information documents, downloaded from [saifmohammad.com](https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm)

+### Experiments
+The folder *Experiments* Contains full results of all conducted experiments in the respective subfolder:
+- *End_Model_Performances*: Results obtained with end models under different setups
+- *Keypattern_Dicts*: Results obtained with labeling framework using keypattern dicts retrieved with different confidence levels
+- *Label_Model_Performances*: Results obtained with label models under different setups

 ### Notebooks
 The folder *Notebooks* contains Jupyter Notebooks that were primarily used for experimentation, but also to generate xx